The

 that had signed a treaty.
 They put in it that if a neutral country (one not involved in the treaty)

 the fighting.
-This prevented several or even four of the countries from ganging up on one of them (and the neutral country)..
+This prevented several or even four of the countries from ganging up on one of them (and the neutral country).

-go to war on our side.
 King Louis of France who was prepared to stand up for America's

 independence alone even against Austria-Prussia (though it would have